About Diabetic Retinopathy

 Much like glaucoma, dangerous changes in the retina often happen before patients notice changes in their sight.
 In many cases, there are no symptoms until the disease becomes severe and vision is blurred or blocked entirely.
 This is why regular eye exams are extremely important for diabetic patients.

 Our retina specialists have extensive training and experience in diagnosing retinopathy.
-We use proven diagnostic techniques like Ocular Coherence Tomography, Fundus Autofluorescence, A-Scan and B-Scan Ultrasonography, and Fluorescein Angiography to make sure we can detect degeneration early.
+We use proven diagnostic techniques like Optical Coherence Tomography, Fundus Autofluorescence, B-Scan Ultrasonography, and Fluorescein Angiography to make sure we can detect retinopathy early.

 Types of Diabetic Retinopathy

 The Early Stage is indicated by blood vessel changes and fluid build-up without the growth of unhealthy blood vessels.
 Vessels may swell causing fluid leakage and build up in the retina which can result in blurry vision or bleeding in the retina.

 The Advanced Stage leads to the breakdown of retinal blood vessels leading to (neovascularization) the growth of new, unhealthy blood vessels.
 These unhealthy vessels may bleed causing dark spots, cobweb-like strands, and clouded vision.
 The retina could eventually detach from the back of the eye, resulting in loss of sight or blindness.

 Vistar retina specialists use a number of injection medications to treat retinal complications of diabetes, when appropriate.
 Patients suffering from diabetic macular edema (DME) can be treated with Lucentis or Eylea; both which are FDA approved for treating DME.